 ALL THE TOP TIPS YOU NEED WHEN STARTING BABY SWIMMING LESSONS

 Swimming with babies and toddlers is amazing and a fabulous way to bond with your baby, but if you are not confident in water it can be daunting.
 I used to teach baby swimming lessons before having my twins and four kids under four made it impossible to work.
 I wholeheartedly believe that teaching a child to swim is a vital life skill and baby swimming lessons are a perfect place to start that process These are my top tips for swimming with babies and toddlers.
-So read on for both practical ideas for helping you and your baby to get the most out of your baby swimming classes and some mom hacks that will make the whole thing easier.
+So read on for both practical ideas for helping you and your baby or toddler to get the most out of your baby swimming classes and some mom hacks that will make the whole thing easier.

 POST CONTAINS AFFILIATE LINK